UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "migrant$" OR "migration"
   OR "refugee$" OR "displaced person$" OR "displaced people" OR "stateless person$" OR "stateless people" OR "returnee$"
-  OR "asylum seeker$" OR "people seeking asylum"
+  OR "asylum seek*" OR "people seeking asylum"
   OR "border regime"
   OR "cultural integration" OR "multicultural" OR "acculturat*" )